- Reference Number: HEY-827/2019

 A combination of surgery and radiotherapy is therefore sometimes suggested, removing the excess bone at an operation and adding radiotherapy at the time of surgery to help stop the problem recurring in the future.

 Who will explain the treatment to me?

-Before you agree to any radiotherapy treatment the need for this should have been discussed with you by your orthopedic surgeon.
-As a next step, you will be seen by an oncologist in the Queen’s Centre for Oncology and Haematology.
+Before you agree to any radiotherapy treatment the need for this should have been discussed with you by your orthopaedic surgeon.
+As a next step, you will be seen by an oncologist in the Queen’s Centre for Oncology.
 Oncologists specialise in the treatment of cancer and are therefore experts in the use of radiotherapy.
 Please do not think that because you have an appointment with an oncologist that this means you have cancer.
-The radiotherapy and the risk/side effects will be explained and you will have a chance to ask questions.
+The radiotherapy and the risk/side effects will be explained and you will have the opportunity to ask questions.
 If you want to go ahead with the treatment you will be asked to sign a consent form.